 Snorkel the second largest barrier reef on the planet, off the coast of the diverse Central American nation of Belize, on this two-week field expedition.
 You’ll study the ecology and conservation of fish, the water-cleaning role of sponges, the sensitivity of corals to global climate change, and how reefs differ from ecosystems on land.
 Then, you’ll put your knowledge into practice on a remote Caribbean island – at the Glover’s Reef Research Station – in the middle of a world-class marine reserve.
 On the Coral Reef Ecology course you’ll submerge yourself in oceanography, marine biology, and marine conservation in a blended format.
-Begin with three weeks of online instruction, then embark on a life-changing marine science expedition to Belize, where you will conduct a research project of your own design, accompanied by seasoned marine biology scientists.
+Begin with three weeks of online instruction, then embark on a life-changing marine science expedition to Belize, where you will conduct a research project of your own design, accompanied by experienced marine biologists.

 Notebooks and powerpoints give way to masks and snorkels when you dive into your underwater classroom in Belize

-Your classroom will be the turquoise waters of Belize, a small but intensely diverse nation in Central America.
+Your classroom will be the turquoise waters of Belize, a small but fantastically diverse nation in Central America.
 The Mesoamerican Barrier Reef, second largest on the planet after the Great Barrier Reef of Australia, fringes the coast of Belize and is dotted with coral gardens, mangrove forests, and a necklace of tiny islands.
-You’ll live on a remote and tranquil island, Middle Caye, where our cabins and classroom are nestled under palm trees and surrounded by the crystal clear Caribbean.
+You’ll live on the remote and tranquil Middle Caye, where our cabins and classroom are nestled under palm trees and surrounded by the crystal clear Caribbean.
 The island is the heart of Glover’s Reef Marine Reserve, a UNESCO World Heritage Site encompassing 135 square miles of pristine waters that harbor over 800 patch reefs and protect a stunning diversity of corals, fishes, turtles, seabirds, and other marine life.

 On the way to the reef we pass through the coastal fishing village of City River, home of many traditional Garifuna people, whose unique food, music, and dancing contribute to Belize’s diverse cultural flavor.
 Some of the friendly staff at Glover’s Reef and many of the dedicated marine reserve rangers, call this quaint seaside town home.